 New Ice vs Old Ice

 New ice is usually stronger than old ice.
-Four inches of clear, newly‑formed ice may be a safe ice thickness support one person on foot, while a foot or more of old, partially‑thawed ice may not.
+Four inches of clear, newly‑formed ice may be a safe ice thickness to support one person on foot, while a foot or more of old, partially‑thawed ice may not.

 Ice Thickness Uniformity